simplia/terraform-provider-deployment/README.md

 DEFINITION
 }
 ```
-Note our plugin is used to determine image digest **data.simplia_ecs_current_deployment.deployment.image_digest** - it returns currently
+Note our plugin is used to determine image digest **data.ecs_current_deployment.deployment.image_digest** - it returns currently
 used image, or default value in case there is none (e. g. first deployment of this service).